pantheon-systems/wordpress-at-scale/_pages/contribute.md

 #### Naming the file

 The new file on GitHub must have a name that matches the title within the post.
 WordPress GitHub Sync names files based on title and will delete mismatched files which makes git history harder to track.
 [The enforcement of this matching is currently manual step in the PR process](https://github.com/pantheon-systems/wordpress-at-scale/issues/2).
 The name of the file should be the same as the title with all special characters removed and spaces converted to hyphens.

+### Resoource links

+Currently we are tracking the resource links only in the WordPress database.
+You'll notice the code for the resources page is just a [collection of shortcodes](https://github.com/pantheon-systems/wordpress-at-scale/blob/master/_pages/resources.md).
+However, we are very open to including more resources of value.
+Please [file an issue](https://github.com/pantheon-systems/wordpress-at-scale/issues) if you have a resource suggestion.